tanaikech/FetchApp/README.md

 ## 2. fetchAll(requests)

 This method is used for running multiple requests.
 This method uses `UrlFetchApp.fetchAll()`.
-By this, each request works by the asynchronous process.
-Type of "requests" is object. "requests" uses the object of `UrlFetchApp.fetchAll(requests)`.
+Each request is processed asynchronously.
+The type of "requests" is an object. "requests" uses the object of `UrlFetchApp.fetchAll(requests)`.
 In this method, a property of `body` is added.

 ### Sample script

-As a sample situation, it supposes to overwrite 2 existing Google Documents by 2 text files using the method of [files.update](https://developers.google.com/drive/api/v3/reference/files/update) Drive API v3.
-In the current stage, [the batch request of Drive API cannot use the file media.](https://developers.google.com/drive/api/v3/batch) This sample script might become a workaround for updating files by quasi batching request with the asynchronous process.
+As an example, this shows how to overwrite two existing Google Documents using the content of two text files using the method of [files.update](https://developers.google.com/drive/api/v3/reference/files/update).
+(Drive API v3) Currently, [the Drive API batch request cannot use the file media](https://developers.google.com/drive/api/v3/batch).
+This sample script might become a workaround for updating files by quasi-batching requests via an asynchronous process.

 ```javascript
 function sample2() {